Signing Up for Google Cloud

-This tutorial explains how to sign up for Google Cloud in just a few steps.
+This chapter explains how to sign up for Google Cloud.

-Once the registration form is complete, click Start my free trial.
+- Once you completed to fill the registration form, click Start my free trial.

 All data in Google Cloud Storage belongs inside a project.
 A project consists of a set of users, a set of APIs, billing, authentication, and monitoring settings for those APIs.
 You can have one or multiple projects.

-Once the new project is created you will be able to create your first storage bucket inside this project.
-In the navigation drawer, under Storage, click Browser.
+- Once the project is created, you will be able to create your first storage bucket inside this project.
+Open Storage menu, then click Browser.

-Specify the bucket name, default storage class, and location.
-Click Create.
+- Specify the bucket name, default storage class, and location, then click Create.

 Note: Buckets belong to a particular project and cannot be shared among projects.
 There is no limit, however, on the number of buckets that you can create within a project.

 Preparing a Service Account